davidgasquez/filecoin-data-portal/README.md

-# Filecoin Open Data Analytics Platform
+# Filecoin Data Analytics Platform

-Hub for some Filecoin related analysis and other data needs.
-Open and reproducible.

-The repository contains a small Python package, `fildata`, that provides a set of functions to download and process Filecoin related data.
+Hub for the Filecoin Network Analytics needs.
+The repository also contains a small Python package, `fildata`, that provides helpers to download and process Filecoin related data from multiple [sources](docs/data-sources.md).